aklivity/zilla-examples/http.kafka.oneway/README.md

 # http.kafka.oneway

 Listens on http port `7114` or https port `7114` and will produce messages to the `events` topic in Kafka, synchronously.
+Zilla connects to Kafka using SASL-SCRAM over an SSL encrypted connection.

 ## Requirements